SammyGelman/CV-codebase/README.md

 I worte a script to generate the sample data which consisted of two dimentional matrices with a variable number of pixelated circles and rectangles of variable size and in variable location.
 I wrote a script to gauge the accuracy of the algorithm tagging the image data with the number of circles present and comparing that to the algorithms guess.
 I also had the system draw an outline around the edges of the circles guessed.
 The algorithm preformed at managed to successfully identify <99.8% of circles.
+The writing of this code was made much easier thanks to the help of Python's Open_CV library.